 David believes that every building project deserves architecture of the highest quality.

 Is fascinated by the uniqueness of Islington and wants to preserve the best of the environment here and improve the remainder.
-David was vice chairman of the Islington Society between 1995 and 2004 and has been Chairman since 2010.
+David was vice chairman of the Islington Society between 1995 and 2004 and Chairman between 2010 and 2020.

 David represents the Islington Society on the Angel and Nags Head Town Centre Management Groups, he is the chairman of Islington Building Preservation Trust, as well as a member of the principal national building conservation groups and a committee member of the Institute of Conservation Historic Interiors Group.